| |

 • Fill a classic tarte au citron (lemon tart) or a batch of mini tartlets

-• Bake puff pastry lemon hand pies
+• Bake lemon hand pies

 Lemon curd in a dish surrounded by fresh lemons